 Donald Trump is likely to become the next president of the United States.
 Now, observers are paying attention to his statements on foreign affairs during the election campaign.

-Stance towards Ukraine
+Stance with Ukraine

-During many campaign rallies, he declared that if he won the election, he could end the war in Ukraine "within 24 hours" before even officially taking office.
+During many campaign rallies, he declared that if he won the election, he could end the war in Ukraine "within 24 hours" before officially taking office.

 Mr. Donald Trump speaks in Florida on November 6.